Stroke Risk Stratification in Incident Atrial Fibrillation: A Sex-Specific Evaluation of CHA2DS2-VA and CHA2DS2-VASc

 Abstract

-(1) Background: In the absence of locally validated tools, the CHA2DS2-VA score is suggested as a substitute for CHA2DS2-VASc score.
-This study compared potential discrepancies between these scores; (2) Methods: observational, retrospective, and community-based study included a cohort of 3,370 patients with new diagnosis of atrial fibrillation (AF) between January 01-2015 and December 31-2024; (3) Results: AF prevalence was 8.4%, significantly higher in men.
-Mean age was 80.1 (SD±6.24) years.
-Women (42.8%) were older (80.9 SD±6.1 vs. 79.5 SD±6.23; p < 0.001).
-Men had more diabetes mellitus, peripheral vascular disease, coronary artery disease, and chronic ob-structive pulmonary disease, as well as a higher Charlson Comorbidity Index.
-Con-versely, women exhibited a higher proportion ≥75 years, cognitive impairment, dyslipidemia, and higher stroke risk as assessed by the CHA2DS2-VASc score (p < 0.001), but not by the CHA2DS2-VA score (p = 0.071).
-The CHA2DS2-VA reduced the sex-based risk stratification differences, and only 3.2% of women were re-classified as being at very low risk (CHA2DS2-VA < 2); (4) Conclusions: The CHA2DS2-VA exhib-ited comparable predictive accuracy for thromboembolic events, with no sex-based disparities in the selection of ACO treatment modality.
+(1) Background: In the absence of locally validated tools, the CHA2DS2-VA score has been suggested as a substitute for the CHA2DS2-VASc score.
+This study compared the potential discrepancies between these scores.
+(2) Methods: The observational, retrospective, and community-based study included a cohort of 3370 patients with a new diagnosis of atrial fibrillation (AF) between 1 January 2015 and 31 December 2024.
+(3) Results: AF prevalence was 8.4%, which was significantly higher in men.
+The mean age was 80.1 (SD ± 6.24) years.
+Women (42.8%) were older (80.9 SD ± 6.1 vs. 79.5 SD ± 6.23; p < 0.001).
+Men had more instances of diabetes mellitus, peripheral vascular disease, coronary artery disease, and chronic obstructive pulmonary disease, as well as a higher Charlson Comorbidity Index.
+Conversely, women exhibited a higher proportion ≥75 years, including cognitive impairment, dyslipidemia, and higher stroke risk, as assessed by the CHA2DS2-VASc score (p < 0.001) but not by the CHA2DS2-VA score (p = 0.071).
+The CHA2DS2-VA score reduced the sex-based risk stratification differences, and only 3.2% of women were reclassified as being at very low risk (CHA2DS2-VA < 2).
+(4) Conclusions: The CHA2DS2-VA score notably redefined sex-based thromboembolic risk stratification profiles, with no sex-based disparities in the selection of OAC treatment modality.
 The clinical utility of CHA2DS2-VA remains a subject of ongoing debate.

 Article activity feed